 - Promethazine

-Doctors commonly administer magnesium sulfate during pregnancy and labor to prevent preeclampsia, eclampsia, and preterm labor.
-However, magnesium is a high-alert medication and doctors must take extreme care when administering it.
+Doctors commonly administer magnesium sulfate during pregnancy and labor to prevent preeclampsia, eclampsia, or preterm labor.
+But as a high-alert drug, it requires extreme caution.

-A 2004 report from the American Journal of Maternal Child Nursing found 52 cases of incorrect magnesium sulfate dosing during labor or delivery.
-Several of these cases resulted in death or serious injury to the mother or infant.
+The American Journal of Maternal Child Nursing found that cases of incorrect magnesium sulfate dosing during labor or delivery are common and dangerous.
 The most common error leading to the overdose was a rapid infusion of a complete bag of magnesium sulfate.
+While in most instances, the medical team could prevent any lasting harm, several of these cases resulted in death or serious injury to the mother or infant.

 - Cervical and vaginal lacerations